1. Help Center

 Step 4:

-• The Display option is set to "Children", which means we are only going to chart the top line, not the children.
+• The Display [1] option is set to "Children", which means we are only going to chart the children.

-• The Group By is set to "Department"
+• The Group By [2] can be set by "Department" or "Account" (here: "Department").

 • The Hide Zeroes option is enabled.